jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 > Peace and focus are intimate related and distraction is the enemy of peace and focus
 >
 > __---Andrew Huberman, The Lex Fridman podcast__

+> equality always feels like a loss to the people who were previously unfairly ahead

+> El gran artista es ante todo un gran viviente